somerwalker/program-execution-os/README.md

 # Contributing

 Contributions are welcome.
 If you have ideas for improving the frameworks, templates, or examples in this repository, please review the contribution guidelines in [`CONTRIBUTING.md`](CONTRIBUTING.md) and open an issue or pull request.

 ---

+## Intellectual Property

+Program Execution OS is an original framework developed by Somer Walker.

+This repository provides conceptual documentation and examples for educational and informational purposes.

+Commercial use of the methodology or derivative consulting frameworks requires permission from the author.

+---